Barry Locke: Aide to John A. Volpe

 From 1964 to 1969 Locke served as press secretary to Governor John A. Volpe.
 When Volpe became United States Secretary of Transportation after the election of Richard M. Nixon, he joined him as a personal aide.

 After Volpe's departure as transportation secretary, Locke served as the public relations director for the Office of Economic Opportunity and Director of the Office of Energy Policy John Arthur Love.

 While working in Washington, he served as the manager for middleweight boxer Leo Saenz.

 Bi-State Development Agency

 In 1977, Locke was appointed executive director of the Bi-State Development Agency.
 In this position he oversaw St. Louis's transportation network and managed a 2,400-employee workforce.

 Secretary of Transportation and Chairman of the MBTA

 In 1979, Locke joined the cabinet of Massachusetts Governor Edward J. King as Secretary of Transportation.
-In 1980, Locke took on a second role as acting chairman of the Massachusetts Bay Transportation Authority.
+In 1980, Locke took on a second role as acting chairman of the Massachusetts Bay Transportation Authority ("The T").

 In 1981, a reorganization of the MBTA forced Locke to turn over the day-to-day operation of The T to a general manager.

 On May 1, 1981, Locke was placed on an unpaid leave of absence from his MBTA and cabinet posts after Governor King learned that Massachusetts Attorney General Francis X. Bellotti was investigating Locke for accepting kickbacks.